 - Bondholders often receive the revenues from the sale of liquidated assets, whereas debtholders typically enjoy special consideration.
-If any assets are left over, payouts are then made to preferred stockholders.
+If any assets are left over, payouts then go to preferred stockholders.
 The last in line, common investors, sometimes receive little to no insolvency assets.

-Similarities include the fact that both assets are frequently offered at full price or par value.
-This value, which has nothing to do with the security’s market rate, is used to predict new cash dividends.
+Similarities include the fact that both assets are frequently at full price or par value.
+This value, which has nothing to do with the security’s market rate, is useful for predicting new cash dividends.
 Then, firms might pay dividends, much like bonds do with coupon payments.
 The ultimate effect is recurring income from an investment, despite the fact that the process is distinct.

 Companies need to raise capital.
 It doesn’t have voting rights, so ownership dilution will not happen.
 In the case of debt, the company needs to give back the principal due, but in the case of preferred shares, there is no need for principal repayment as there is no maturity for preferred shares.
 An investor should judge the prevailing interest rate in the market and decide the correct preferred share to be purchased.

 1. What are the Preferred Stock’s Drawbacks?

 Answer: Even while preferred stock frequently has more benefits and entitlements to dividends, its value frequently does not rise as quickly as common stock’s.
 Additionally, because preferred stockholders frequently forsake voting rights, they have minimal to no influence over how the firm is run.